Emily Kapnek: Career

 Before her career in television writing began, Kapnek wrote the story and script for the 1996 adventure comedy edutainment computer game The Pink Panther: Passport to Peril, which she also partially designed, when she was age 23-24.
 She collaborated with composer Jared Faber in writing lyrics for the game's music, and they each voice-acted supporting characters in the game.
 She returned to write the script for the sequel, The Pink Panther: Hokus Pokus Pink, published in 1997, once again collaborating with Faber for both the soundtrack and supporting voiceover roles.

 In 1999, Kapnek rose to mainstream prominence as the creator of the Nickelodeon animated series As Told by Ginger which was produced by Eryk Casemiro, Gábor Csupó, and Arlene Klasky.
 Kapnek also voiced the character of Noelle Sussman.
 In 2005, Kapnek had two pilots produced.
-"Wiener Park" starred Donal Logue and Fred Willard for FOX and Emily's Reasons Why Not for ABC, which starred Heather Graham and was based on a novel of the same name.
+Wiener Park starred Donal Logue and Fred Willard for FOX and Emily's Reasons Why Not for ABC, which starred Heather Graham and was based on a novel of the same name.
 The latter was picked up to series and premiered on January 9, 2006, but was cancelled after the first episode.

 In 2007, Kapnek wrote and was a consulting producer for Aliens in America, which aired on The CW.
 In 2008, Kapnek wrote a pilot for Fox titled The Emancipation of Ernesto, which starred Wilmer Valderrama.

 In 2009, Kapnek served as a co-executive producer and wrote two episodes for the HBO show Hung which premiered on June 28, 2009, and ran for three seasons.
 From 2010 to 2011, Kapnek was a consulting producer on the third season of the NBC series Parks and Recreation, which starred Amy Poehler and Nick Offerman.
 Kapnek penned the episode "Ron and Tammy Part Two."
 In January 2011, it was announced ABC had picked up the pilot for Suburgatory, a show which Kapnek created.
 The series starred Jeremy Sisto and Jane Levy.
 Suburgatory premiered on September 28, 2011 and ran for three seasons.
 She had a Warner Bros.
 Television-affiliated production company called Piece of Pie Productions.
 In the same year, Kapnek created Selfie, which starred Karen Gillan and John Cho.
 Selfie ran for just one season but developed a cult following after its cancellation.
+There were talks of a Selfie movie revival in 2023, but Warner Bros declined to release the film rights.
 In 2015, Kapnek was given a pilot commitment for Front Man, a new FOX series created by Kapnek, which would have been produced by Elizabeth Banks, and Max Handelman.
 However, the pilot did not move to production.
 In 2018, Kapnek wrote and produced the ABC pilot Splitting Up Together, starring Jenna Fischer and Oliver Hudson which was picked up to series and ran for two seasons on ABC.